 Though not exclusively paleo, Athletes Kitchen emphasizes whole foods and protein-rich meals for physically active types looking to build muscle.
-Their in-store menu offers helpful “ketogenic” options, such as the bun-less Keto Burger and the Gladiator Salad with swordfish, which packs a whopping 44 grams of protein.
+Delivered right to your door, thier menu offers helpful “ketogenic” options, such as the bun-less "Keto Burger" and the "Gladiator Salad" with swordfish, which packs a whopping 44 grams of protein.
 Need to refuel after your morning workout?
-Opt for avocado toast with paleo bread for breakfast — perfect in a pinch (especially if you’re sick of eggs).
+Opt for avocado toast with paleo bread for breakfast — perfect in a pinch.

-This Corktown eatery’s entirely gluten-free kitchen offers both paleo and vegan food options, though it’s their Power Bowls and Weekend Brunch menu that tend to steal the spotlight on Instagram.
-The Paleo Waffles, in particular, are a sight to behold, stacked high and smothered in cashew cream, maple syrup, and fresh berries.
-You’re not limited to a pre-set menu, either — handpick your own protein, greens, and dressing and build your custom Lean Bowl for a culinary choose-your-own-adventure story, paleo-style.
+This eatery’s entirely gluten-free kitchen offers both paleo and vegan food options, though it’s their power bowls and weekend brunch menu that tend to steal the spotlight on Instagram.
+The paleo waffles, in particular, are a sight to behold, stacked high and smothered in cashew cream, maple syrup, and fresh berries.
+You’re not limited to a pre-set menu, either — handpick your own protein, greens, and dressing and build your custom "Lean Bowl" for a culinary choose-your-own-adventure story, paleo-style.

-This Junction spot takes its organic food seriously, which is good news for the growing number of paleo dieters who are primarily concerned about where their meat comes from.
+This Junction spot takes organic food seriously, which is good news for the growing number of paleo dieters who are concerned about where their meat comes from.
 Not only do they offer plenty of unprocessed meal options, but their eggs and meat are sourced from antibiotic- and growth hormone-free farms.
 Fitt Tip: you may have to ask for some clever substitutions to keep grains and dairy off your plate, but that’s nothing new to a paleo eater.

-Offering both cold and steamed boxes to tickle your taste buds, this lunchtime locale now has three downtown locations (Richmond and Adelaide, King West, and the TD Centre).
-On the cool side of the menu, the Banh Mi Box (grilled chicken breast, massaged kale, avocado, tons of pickled vegetables, and more) is just the ticket.
-On the steamed side, warm up with the Il Padrino 2.0 Box, loaded with zucchini pasta, massaged kale, lemon roasted eggplant, pico de gallo, local feta cheese, sweet potatoes, pecans, cilantro, and lime juice.
+Offering both cold and steamed boxes to tickle your taste buds, this lunchtime locale now has three downtown locations.
+On the cool side of the menu, the Banh Mi box (grilled chicken breast, massaged kale, avocado, tons of pickled vegetables, and more) is just the ticket.
+On the steamed side, warm up with the "Il Padrino" box, loaded with zucchini pasta, massaged kale, lemon roasted eggplant, pico de gallo, local feta cheese, sweet potatoes, pecans, cilantro, and lime juice.
 Just ask for no feta if you’re dairy-free.

-This bustling spot on Queen West features some fascinating food items, from the jam-packed Antioxidant Salad (spinach, goji berry, shredded beet, tomato, butternut squash, cauliflower, and all the fixin’s to a daily selection of soups and stews.
+This bustling spot on Queen West features some fascinating food items, from the jam-packed "Antioxidant Salad" (spinach, goji berry, shredded beet, tomato, butternut squash, cauliflower, and all the fixin’s to a daily selection of soups and stews.
 If you’re in the mood for something sweet, try one of their acai parfaits made with coconut milk — simply substitute granola for extra fruit to make it purely paleo.

 Fresh is approaching two decades in the Toronto scene and now has five locations in the city.
-While their kitchens are not entirely gluten and dairy free, be sure to ask for their special gluten-free menu, where you’ll find plenty of paleo-friendly choices.
-It’s long — a full two pages of goodness, including salads and bowls that are guaranteed to curb a mean paleo appetite; try the Rebel Wrap, grilled shredded power greens with cashew cheese, avocado, pickled yellow beets, and garlic mayo.
+Their kitchens aren't entirely gluten and dairy free, so be sure to ask for their special gluten-free menu.
+It’s long — a full two pages of goodness, including salads and bowls that are guaranteed to curb a mean paleo appetite; try the "Rebel Wrap", grilled shredded power greens with cashew cheese, avocado, pickled yellow beets, and garlic mayo.